-1.5 The scheme will comprise the re-landscaping of the car park to create 20 car parking spaces and a bike rack area with a resin finished surface, and new granite paving leading to entrances within the redeveloped Guildhall and Police Station.
-The Duke of Bedford statue will be retained in the centre of this space.
+- 1.5 The scheme will comprise the re-landscaping of the car park to create 20 car parking spaces and a bike rack area with a resin finished surface, and new granite paving leading to entrances within the redeveloped Guildhall and Police Station.
+The Duke of Bedford statue will be relocated to the southwest of court gate.
 In the southern portion of the site, the war memorial will be retained and a grassed area established, surrounded by a hedge boundary and lines of 150mm granite setts; the latter will also be used to delineate the car parking spaces.
 Two trees will be removed and some street furniture and concrete kerbing will be removed or repositioned.
 Existing granite paving and kerbs will be reshaped to narrow the entrance.
-Overall the scheme intends to retain existing site levels and drainage.
+Overall the scheme intends to retain existing site levels and drainage. - 1.6 The scheme also includes additional services not provided within the consent for the main works to the Guildhall and Police Station.
+These comprise a new water pipe through the car park extending east between the Guildhall and adjacent public conveniences, along with an extension of the existing gas main through the car park and again extending east between the Guildhall and adjacent public conveniences.
+The latter length of these services will be placed within the same trench to minimise excavations.